Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 **Problem**: Your new shiny code doesn't work.

 **Solution**: Check if it is even invoked.
 Again, no need to have a very delicate debugging session.
-Instead trace the places the code is being called and figure out if is called as you assume
+Instead trace the places the code is being called and figure out if is called as you assume.

 **Problem**: Something that used to work stopped working